-Summer McIntosh is an Olympic swimmer and world champion who broke over 50 Canadian age-group records by age 15.
+Summer McIntosh is an Olympic swimmer, world record holder and world champion who broke over 50 Canadian age-group records by age 15.

 2021 Olympic Trials